 Now, let me fill you in the total opposite.
 Kim and Jeff are young - as in ridiculously good looking young (why did I assume designers of this calibre needed to be in their more ‘mature’ years - consider this my slap down).
 Fresh faced and fancy free, these two 30 somethings are batting way above their years and yet they are the most accessible, humble, and funny human beings I know in the industry.
 Choosing to deliver their service as building designers rather than running with their architectural qualifications, they approach things the way they want, not the way the industry deems they should.
 And it works.

-The real kicker is - they are are also a married couple, with a little person on the way as I type.
+The real kicker is - they are are also a married couple, having just welcomed their first little person into the world as I type.
 The ‘actual’ dream model for modern day business, Kim and Jeff have literally stormed our local landscape with their unique collaboration of design skills and have created something only few realise.